cloyne/network/README.md

 On the other hand, `smartctl` operates on `VPort` numbers.
 So for the drive in bay 11, you can access its SMART information using `smartctl -a -d 3ware,11 /dev/twa0`.

+## Domain names

+Cloyne owns the following domain names:
+* `cloyne.org`
+* `cloyne.net`
+* `savecloyne.com`

+In the past, `cloyne.net` was used for things accessible only inside the local network, and `cloyne.org` for thing accessible publicly, but that lead to the confusion by members.
+So now we are using `cloyne.org` for everything and `cloyne.net` is just a redirect to `cloyne.org` for things which were before there.

+To configure DNS entries for domain names, one has to just edit [configuration files in our Docker image](https://github.com/cloyne/docker-powerdns-master/tree/master/etc/powerdns/bind).
+Configuration for reverse DNS entries for our public IP range is available there as well.
+Once configuration is changed, Docker image is automatically rebuild [by Docker Hub](https://hub.docker.com/r/cloyne/powerdns-master/).
+And after that it is only necessary to push the new image to server2. server1 will automatically pull new changes from server2.

 ## Printers

 ### printer1 (Brother MFC-9330CDW) ###